 Still, with a few changes to your sleep habits, some good moisturization, and a pair of comfy pajamas, you can get a better night’s sleep even with psoriatic arthritis.

 Psoriatic arthritis (PsA) is essentially a combination of the skin condition psoriasis and the inflammatory condition arthritis.
 This can mean painful, itchy skin; achy joints; bodily pain; fatigue; and general discomfort.

 Though the condition has no cure and no known cause, there are many treatments to reduce symptoms.
 Sleep is a big part of managing PsA.

 Stress is one of the biggest triggers for PsA flare-ups, so a stressful time can bring on an onslaught of rashes, inflammation, and pain.
-Reducing stress can help ease the symptoms in the short and long term.
+Reducing stress can help ease the symptoms in the short and the long term.

-Your skin can become painfully itchy (some describe it as more like a burning sensation than a traditional itch), and joint or bodily pain can be severe.
+Your skin can become painfully itchy (some people describe it as more like a burning sensation than a traditional itch), and joint or bodily pain can be severe.
 All those things make it hard to catch some Zzz’s.

 A 2017 study found that 84 percent of people with PsA had poor sleep quality.
 Poor sleep has a direct connection to increased fatigue, anxiety, and joint inflammation — all things you’re trying to avoid when you have PsA.